Mahum-Haider/aws-high-availability-project/README.md

 ## Architecture Diagram

-The following diagram illustrates the overall system design and how components interact:
+The diagram represents a multi-tier architecture with a presentation layer (ALB), application layer (EC2 + ASG), and data layer (RDS), integrated with monitoring and alerting services.

 ![Architecture Diagram](./screenshots/Cloud-architecture.png)